Houston Lawyers for Intoxication Manslaughter Victims

 In the context of a DUI wrongful death case, facts proving that the death resulted from an intoxicated driver can be important to prove intoxication manslaughter even if formal criminal charges have not been brought.
 This is important because while Texas has limits on the amount of punitive damages that can be sought in a personal injury case, those limits to not apply to cases where the injury was the result of intoxication manslaughter.
 Therefore, a jury in Houston or any place in our state is free, within constitutional guidelines, to award any sum to the surviving family as punitive damages to punish the drunk driver and send a message to deter others from driving drunk.

-If you have a loved one who was killed by a drunk driver you need a highly qualified injury attorney.
+If you have a loved one who was killed by a drunk driver you need a highly qualified traffic collision lawyer.
 Call Houston Board-Certified Injury Specialist Michael P. Fleming for a free no-obligation consultation.